Drug Shortages and Discontinuations

 Phenobarbital Elixir 5 mg/ml

-The only available brand - Pendopharm - is shorted.
-Expected return to stock: November 2024.
+The only available brand - Pendopharm - is short.
+Expected to return to stock in mid- December 2024.

 Alternatives:

-• Contact medSask for a compounding formula using tablets.
+• Pharmacists licensed in SK can contact medSask for a compounding formula using tablets.

 • 15 mg, 30 mg, 60 mg, and 100 mg oral tablets are available.